rilpires/sparse_graphs_tools/README.md

 The executable programs are:

-- `sparse_wiener`     (Used to calculate the Wiener index of any graph, altough it is optimized for sparse graphs)
+- `sparse_wiener`     (Used to calculate the Wiener index of any graph, although it is optimized for sparse graphs)
 - `partitions`        (Auxiliary tool to generate partitions of any given number)

 These programs below are used to explore the best wiener index of such topologies, which are all biconnecteds with (n+2) edges.